giorgettilab/Mach_et_al_chromosome_dynamics/README.md

 Folder contains config files and used chromosome sizes corresponding to genome mm9.
 The analysis was performed using HiC-Pro.
 All the details are specified in the Supplementary information.

 ## nanopore
-Folder contains nanopore sequences for TetO and LacO in FASTA format.
+Folder contains the sequences of TetO and LacO cassettes in FASTA format used for Nanopore analysis.

 ## sequences
 Folder contains reads coming from the TetR or LacI, to exclude them from the consideration.